 It is still confused with everyday sadness.

-Fact: Depression is a significant medical disorder that is the leading cause of disability in adult Americans.
+Fact: Depression is a significant mental health disorder.
 Genetics, hormones, nerve cell receptors, and brain functioning investigations provide biological evidence of the condition.
 In depression, nerve circuits in brain locations that govern mood appear to work improperly.

 Myth#5- Therapy is costly